You choose an accounting method for your business when you file your first income tax return.

 Certain small business taxpayers may be eligible to adopt or change to the cash method of accounting and may not be required to account for inventories.

 You must use the same accounting method to figure your taxable income and to keep your books.
 Also, you must use an accounting method that clearly shows your income.
 In general, any accounting method that consistently uses accounting principles suitable for your trade or business clearly shows income.
 An accounting method clearly shows income only if it treats all items of gross income and expense the same from year to year.

-Changing your method of accounting.
 Once you have set up your accounting method, you must get IRS approval before you can change to another method.
 A change in accounting method not only includes a change in your overall system of accounting, but also a change in the treatment of any material item.
-For examples of changes that require approval and information on how to get approval for the change, see Publication 538 (referenced above, with link).

 Historically, a taxpayer has been required to use an accrual accounting method with regard to purchases and sales of merchandise whenever the taxpayer was required to account for inventories.
 In Revenue Procedure 2001-10, 2001-1 C.B.
 272 and Revenue Procedure 2002-28, 2002-1 C.B.
 815, the Commissioner has exempted some qualifying taxpayers from having to use an accrual accounting method and from having to account for inventories.

 Revenue Procedure 2001-10 is available for use by "qualifying taxpayers."
 A qualifying taxpayer is a taxpayer (1) who has average annual gross receipts of $1,000,000 or less and (2) who is not a tax shelter within the meaning of Internal Revenue Code Section 448(a)(3).